 Bayport is a somewhat small coastal town (i.e. on the ocean, a bay, or inlet) located in the state of New York.
 With a population of 8,929 people and two constituent neighborhoods, Bayport is the 203rd largest community in New York.

-Bayport is a decidedly white-collar town, with fully 85.14% of the workforce employed in white-collar jobs, well above the national average.
-Overall, Bayport is a town of sales and office workers, professionals, and managers.
-There are especially a lot of people living in Bayport who work in office and administrative support (15.82%), management occupations (15.04%), and sales jobs (10.89%).
+Unlike some towns, Bayport isn’t mainly white- or blue-collar.
+Instead, the most prevalent occupations for people in Bayport are a mix of both white- and blue-collar jobs.
+Overall, Bayport is a town of professionals, sales and office workers, and managers.
+There are especially a lot of people living in Bayport who work in management occupations (13.75%), office and administrative support (13.49%), and sales jobs (12.60%).

 Also of interest is that Bayport has more people living here who work in computers and math than 95% of the places in the US.

 Bayport is also nautical, which means that parts of it are somewhat historic and touch the ocean or tidal bodies of water, such as inlets and bays.
-Quite often, nautical areas such as these attract visitors and locals who come to enjoy the scenery and various waterfront activities.
+Such areas are often places that visitors and locals go for waterfront activities or taking in the scenery.

-In Bayport, a lot of people use the train to get to work every day though Bayport is a relatively small town.
-Those that ride the train are primarily traveling out of town to good jobs in other cities.
+Despite being a small town, Bayport has a lot of people using the train to get to and from work every day.
+Most of these people on the train are using it to get to good jobs in other cities.

 The people who call Bayport home describe themselves as belonging to a variety of racial and ethnic groups.
 The greatest number of Bayport residents report their race to be White, followed by Asian.
 Important ancestries of people in Bayport include Irish, German, English, and Polish.